 - Vanilla: I use pure vanilla extract or pure vanilla paste when available, but a good vanilla essence (artificially flavored) also works.

-- Oil: a neutral vegetable oil like sunflower oil is our first choice.
-Coconut oil, canola oil, and light olive oil work well, and we use them sometimes.
+- Vegetable oil: a neutral one like sunflower oil is our first choice.
+Coconut oil, canola oil, and light olive oil also work well.

 - Baking powder and baking soda: are used as leaveners to help the muffins rise, so make sure they aren't expired.